Forehead reduction surgery - What is hairline lowering?

 Hair transplant surgery can take a minimum of eight weeks before results become evident.
 The benefit of forehead reduction surgery is that the procedure can produce results which are visible straight away.
 It can take many months for people who have had hair transplant surgery to notice results.

-However, the lack of scarring is enough for many people to prefer hair transplants particularly if they are experiencing thinning of the hair at the hairline area.
+However, the lack of scarring is enough for many people to prefer hair transplants, particularly if they are experiencing hair thinning at the hairline area.
 Choosing between forehead reduction surgery and FUE hair transplant depends on your tolerance for scarring.
-Well-performed hairline lowering surgery produces scars that can be well hidden within the hairline.
+Well-performed hairline-lowering surgery produces scars that can be well hidden within the hairline.

-Hair transplants are very safe and effective with tens of thousands of procedures carried out in the UK each year.
+Hair transplants are safe and effective, with tens of thousands of procedures in the UK each year.
 Hair transplant surgery is a viable alternative method of forehead reduction.
 Other alternatives to reduce the size of a big forehead include a surgical brow lift.
-Brow lift surgery is designed to lift a sagging brow by tightening of the forehead skin to leave a smoother appearance.
-The level of the eyebrows particularly at the outer part can also be raised to reduce the appearance of a large forehead and also rejuvenate the upper one-third of the face.
+Brow lift surgery is designed to lift a sagging brow by tightening the forehead skin to leave a smoother appearance.
+The level of the eyebrows, particularly at the outer part, can also be raised to reduce the appearance of a large forehead and rejuvenate the upper one-third of the face.

 RELATED: What is a Brow Lift?

-We would recommend having a detailed consultation with an expert consultant plastic surgeon at the Centre for Surgery for discussion of the most appropriate treatment options.
+We recommend having a detailed consultation with an expert consultant plastic surgeon at Centre for Surgery to discuss the most appropriate treatment options.

 FAQs